timescale/pgspot/REFERENCE.md

 b) fully-qualifying the operator.

-An attacker could create a custom `+` operator and redirect execution to their operator by either making thei operator have better matching types or by modifying search_path so that an attacker-controlled schema is searched first.
+An attacker could create a custom `+` operator and redirect execution to their operator by either making their operator have better matching types or by modifying search_path so that an attacker-controlled schema is searched first.

 To mitigate, either
-a) explicitly set the search path (TODO: here be dragons):
+a) explicitly set the search path:

 ```
 SET search_path = pg_catalog;